The best ever carrots cooked in carrot juice

 I knew immediately that I wanted to test this technique as I get the notion that blanching vegetables in water before finishing them off in the pan is weird.
 I’m not sure if I agree with Chang’s philosophy about never blanching vegetables because a quick blanch for some dishes (salads) can take the much-needed raw edge off, but cooking carrots (or vegetables in general) in their own juice makes so much sense.
 The flavour intensifies and they are completely delicious.

-David cooks up these carrots in fresh carrot juice which has been fortified with kombu to add fantastic umami flavour.
+David cooks up these carrots in carrot juice, which has been fortified with kombu to add fantastic umami flavour.
 He’s very big into adding umami.
-I followed it to the T, and like with most chef recipes there is always going to be some butter and salt.
+I followed it to the T, and like with most chef recipes, there is always going to be some butter and salt.

-the best ever carrots cooked in carrot juice
+The best ever carrots cooked in carrot juice recipe

 The best ever carrots cooked in carrot juice recipe.